allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 ![Add to watched - scheme](/img/articles/2022-07-09-mbox-server-driven-ui-for-mobile-apps/4_architecture.png)

-Integration with the Opbox gives us a lot of advantages.
+Integration with Opbox gives us a lot of advantages.
 Very often, to change the content in the app and web, you don’t need to change the code at all — all you need to do is change the content in the Opbox admin panel.

 Another huge advantage is that we have unified tracking between all platforms and can use the same tools for A/B testing